Query Obfuscation Semantic Decomposition: Query Obfuscation

-Searching using noisy related terms $X_i$ alone of a user query $A$, does not guarantee the anonymity of the users.
+Searching using noisy related terms $X_i$ alone of a user query $A$, does not guarantee the obfuscity.
 The probability of predicting the original user query increases with the number of related terms used.
 Therefore, we require further mechanisms to ensure that it will be difficult for the search engine to predict $A$ from the queries it has seen.
-For this purpose, we select a set of unrelated terms $\{Y_1, Y_{2}, \ldots, Y_{m}\}$, which we refer to as the \emph{distractor} terms.
+For this purpose, we select a set of unrelated terms $\{Y_j\}_{j=1}^{n}$, which we refer to as the \emph{distractor} terms.

 Several techniques can be used to find the distractor terms for a given query $A$.
 For example, we can randomly select terms from the vocabulary $\cV$ as the distractor terms.
 However, such randomly selected distractor terms are unlikely to be coherent, and could be easily singled-out from the related terms by the search engine.
 If we know the semantic category of $A$ (e.g. $A$ is a \emph{person} or a \emph{location} etc.), then we can limit the distractor terms to the same semantic category as $A$.
 This will guarantee that both related terms as well as distractor terms are semantically related in the sense that they both represent the same category.
 Therefore, it will be difficult for the search engine to discriminate between related terms and distractor terms.
 Information about the semantic categories of terms can be obtained through different ways such as Wikipedia category pages, taxonomies such as the WordNet~\cite{WordNet} or by named entity recognition (NER) tools.
+Moreover, we consider distractor terms $Y_{j}$ that have similar average frequency as the original query $A$ and the noisy related terms $X_{i}$ so that it will be difficult to differentiate between distractor terms and noisy related terms based on frequency information.